 Overture Center for the Arts

-Overture Center for the Arts (Overture Center), dedicated on September 18, 2004 in the heart of beautiful downtown Madison, Wisconsin, exists to support and elevate the community’s creative culture, economy, and quality of life through the arts.
-Entering its 16th year, Overture Center’s commitment to be the region’s preeminent stage for wondrous artistry, to develop diverse and emerging talent, and to be the arts’ epicenter for community engagement is unwavering.
-It aspires to provide extraordinary experiences for all.
+Overture Center for the Arts (Overture Center), dedicated on September 18, 2004, in the heart of beautiful downtown Madison, Wisconsin, supports and elevates the community’s creative culture, economy, and quality of life through the arts.
+Overture Center is resolutely committed to developing diverse and emerging talent, to be the region’s preeminent stage for wondrous artistry, to be the arts’ epicenter for community engagement, and to provide extraordinary experiences for all.

-Overture Center also recognizes its tremendous and unique responsibility to the community to ensure it is truly a reflection of the society in which it exists and the humanity that it shares.
-Following the 2014 release of the Wisconsin Council on Children and Families’ Race to Equity report on the state of racial disparities in Dane County, Overture Center was inspired to create and implement a rigorous, comprehensive, and measurable plan of action to affirm its commitment to diversity and inclusion in its programming, audiences, vendors, and workplace.
+Overture Center also recognizes its tremendous and unique responsibility to the community to ensure it is a true reflection of the society in which it exists and with the humanity that it shares.
+Representing a variety of constituencies, Overture’s Community Advisory Council makes recommendations to Overture Center staff regarding community and educational programming.
+The Council recommends opportunities to deepen and enrich community engagement and helps develop relationships with community constituents and organizations.

-In 2018 Madison, Wisconsin was ranked seventh on Livability’s annual list of the 100 best places to live in the United States and named in the top 30 best small cities in America by National Geographic.
 With a population exceeding 258,000 residents, Madison is a city of neighborhoods and strong communities with a vibrant cultural hub of art, music, food, and more.
-Access to schools, hospitals, and infrastructure; affordability and income; and how residents take advantage of those opportunities are a few key reasons that the Madison region and Dane County continue to be one of the best places to live, work, study, and enjoy its quality of life.
+The capital of Wisconsin and the state’s fastest-growing city, Madison has an economy that features a large and growing technology sector and serves as the home to many corporate headquarters.
+Access to schools, hospitals, and infrastructure; affordability and income; and how residents take advantage of those opportunities are a few key reasons why the Madison region and Dane County continue to be one of the best places to live, work, study, and enjoy a high quality of life.

-With more than 45,300 students, the University of Wisconsin-Madison believes strongly in improving people's lives outside of the classroom.
-Known as the Wisconsin Idea, this tradition includes collecting and distributing farm crops for needy families, mentoring and tutoring programs for local school children, and a university policy of offering free humanities courses to low-income adults.
+With almost 48,000 students, the University of Wisconsin-Madison strongly believes in improving people's lives outside of the classroom.
+Known as the Wisconsin Idea, this tradition includes collecting and distributing farm crops for needy families, mentoring and tutoring programs for local school children, and a university policy that offers free humanities courses to low-income adults.
 Educated young professionals continue to move into high-density rental units throughout Madison's downtown area, with high demand fueled by the proximity of the university and large private-sector employers.

 Roles and Responsibilities